 - Store filled jars in an empty cooler or jar tote during transportation.
 Samples do not need to be refrigerated or stored on ice.

-After collection, follow decontamination procedures to reduce the spread of invasive
+After collection, follow decontamination procedures to reduce the spread of invasive species.

 Aquatic Benthic macroinvertebrate Collection SOP: